Is glycine the safest medicine? Glycine: application features and side effects

 Lethal dose of Glycine

-In the literature, there is no indication that Glycine is dangerous, There is no information on cases of poisoning with a fatal drug.
+There is no indication in the literature that Glycine is dangerous.
+There is no information about cases of fatal poisoning with the drug.
 Accordingly, the dose of the tablets is not indicated, which can cause symptoms incompatible with life.

 If you feel unwell after taking Glycine, when an overdose is established, standard measures are used:

-If measures to stop the condition are ineffective, you should seek the help of doctors.
+If measures to relieve the condition are ineffective, you should seek the help of doctors.

 Health implications